Sorry, you need to enable JavaScript to visit this website.

 Apprenticeship is mandatory and a requirement in most vocational education and training (VET) education programmes.
 The VET programmes are regulated through

-The practical training takes place in the main course of the VET programmes.
+Practical training takes place during the main course of the VET programmes.
 It may take the form of either an apprenticeship at one or more companies (uddannelsespraktik) or a school-based practical training (skolepraktik).

-An apprenticeship at a company is the preferred form of practical training in VET programmes, but for quite some years, it has been a problem to find enough companies to meet the demand for apprenticeship agreements.
+An apprenticeship at a company is the preferred form of practical training in VET programmes, but for quite a few years, finding enough companies to meet the demand for apprenticeship agreements has been a problem.
 In the tripartite agreement II of 2016, a quota agreement was settled.
-In order to be enrolled in certain vocational education programmes, it is now a requirement that students have an apprenticeship agreement with a company in order to begin the main course in the education.
-For some educations offering school-based practical training, quotas on the number of students in school-based educations have been established.
+In order to be enrolled in certain vocational education programmes, students are now required to have an apprenticeship agreement with a company in order to begin the main course in the programme.
+For some programmes offering school-based practical training, quotas on the number of students in school-based education have been established.

 Apprenticeships